Digital rupee: Pilot project

-Digital Rupee for Wholesale (e₹-W) was launched on 1 November 2022.
+The Digital Rupee for Wholesale (e₹-W) was launched on 1 November 2022.
 It will be used to settle secondary market transaction in government securities.
 It will help cut transaction cost and preventing the need for settlement guarantee infrastructure or for collateral to mitigate settlement risk.
 State Bank of India, Bank of Baroda, Union Bank of India, HDFC Bank, ICICI Bank, Kotak Mahindra Bank, Yes Bank, IDFC First Bank and HSBC are participating in the pilot project.
-Shaktikanta Das on 2 November 2022 revealed that Digital Rupee for Retail (e₹-R) will also start similar trial in the same month.
+Shaktikanta Das on 2 November 2022 revealed that the Digital Rupee for Retail (e₹-R) will also start similar trial in the same month.
 Each participating bank will test e₹-R among 10,000 to 50,000 people.
 RBI will collaborate with PayNearby and Bankit to integrate CBDC as payment option while National Payments Corporation of India (NPCI) will manage the backend infrastructure.

-RBI will also undertake cross border transactions using Digital Rupee during the pilot project.
-On 1 November 2022, RBI used Digital Rupee to settle Indian government bonds in secondary market transactions worth ₹2.75 billion Indian rupees ($33.29 million).
+RBI will also undertake cross border transactions using the digital rupee during the pilot project.
+On 1 November 2022, the RBI used the digital rupee to settle Indian government bonds in secondary market transactions worth ₹2.75 billion Indian rupees ($33.29 million).
 The Phase-1 of pilot project for e₹-R will start from 1 December 2022 in Mumbai, New Delhi, Bengaluru, and Bhubaneswar under State Bank of India, ICICI Bank, Yes Bank, and IDFC First Bank.
 Ahmedabad, Gangtok, Guwahati, Hyderabad, Indore, Kochi, Lucknow, Patna, and Shimla will be included in Phase-2 under Bank of Baroda, Union Bank of India, HDFC Bank, and Kotak Mahindra Bank. e₹-R will have both P2P and P2M support.
 A person can pay using QR code.
 Once e₹-R transferred to individual wallet, small value transactions will not be traced by banks to maintain anonymity.